pygame/pygame/docs/reST/tut/ImportInit.rst

 Modules that are initialized also usually have a quit() function that will clean up.
-There is no need to explicitly call these, as pygame will cleanly quit all the initilized modules when python finishes.
+There is no need to explicitly call these, as pygame will cleanly quit all the initialized modules when python finishes.